sampreet-chawla/sampreet-chawla.github.io/README.md

 ## Technologies Used to build this site

-HTML5, CSS3, Javascript, Bootstrap for Navbar, Axios for Google Sheets API integration
+HTML5, CSS3, Javascript, Bootstrap for Navbar, Ajax for Google Sheets API integration

 ## Refactored Site -